RizinGH/login-component/README.md

 # Login-Component
-A secure login system using the MEAN stack (MongoDB, Express.js, React with typescript, Node.js)
+A secure login system using the MERN stack (MongoDB, Express.js, React with typescript, Node.js)

 ---
 ### How to run